senx/warp10-docker/README.md

 The Warp&nbsp;10 platform is built with a robust security model that allows you to have a tight control of who has the right to write and/or read data.
 The model is structured around the [concepts](https://www.warp10.io/content/03_Documentation/05_Security/01_Overview) of `data producer`, `data owner` and `application`, and `WRITE` and `READ` tokens.

 The `ci` version embeds a pair of pre-generated READ/WRITE tokens named respectively `readTokenCI` and `writeTokenCI`.
-These tokens are in the `predictible-tokens-for-ci/ci.tokens` file.
+These tokens are located in the `predictible-tokens-for-ci/ci.tokens` file.

 Otherwise, for the purposes of this setup, you need to generate write and read tokens for a test application for a test user that is both the producer and the owner of the data.
-In order to interact with the user/token/application system, you need interactive access to Warp&nbsp;10's [TokenGen](https://www.warp10.io/content/03_Documentation/05_Security/03_Token_Management) component.
+To interact with the user/token/application system, you need interactive access to Warp&nbsp;10's [TokenGen](https://www.warp10.io/content/03_Documentation/05_Security/03_Token_Management) component.

-Create an `envelope` file and, adapt it to your needs.
+Create an `envelope` file and, adapt it your needs.
 Here is an example:
 ```warpscript
 'myapp' 'applicationName' STORE
 NOW 1 ADDYEARS 'expiryDate' STORE